rjferguson21/big-bang/docs/default_credentials.md

 # Credentials for Big Bang Packages

 This document includes details on credentials to access each package in a default install (without SSO).
-It is safe to assume that any packages not listed in the two categories below either have no need for authentication or use different methods (ex: velero require kubectl access).
+It is safe to assume that any packages not listed in the two categories below either have no need for authentication or use different methods (ex: velero requires kubectl access).

 ## Packages with SSO but no built in authentication